Fans of martial arts legend Bruce Lee fondly remember his life philosophy 50 years after his death

 “Not be bounded by anything.
 One can learn a lot,” he said.

-Associated Press video journalist Alice Fung contributed to this report.
+Associated Press video journalist Alice Fung and news assistant Annie Cheung contributed to this report.